 Fourth Method – Run a scan with System File Checker (SFC) and Deployment Servicing and Management (DISM)

 Sometimes, corrupted installation files can also be a huge problem.
 This leads you to experience Windows Update Error 0x80070003 occurs.

 One of the most reliable solutions is to run the SFC/scannow command in the Windows Command prompt.
 SFC checks the file integrity.
 Furthermore, it will automatically fix corrupted files.
 In cases when an SFC scan did not work, a DISM scan may do the trick.

 - Press the “Windows” key and then press the letter “R” and type in “cmd” in the run command window.
-Hold down the “ctrl+shift” keys at the same time and then press “enter”.
+Hold down the “ctrl+shift” keys simultaneously and then press “enter.”
 Click “OK” on the next Window to grant administrator permission.

 - Once SFC Scan is completed, type “DISM.exe /Online /Cleanup-image /Restorehealth” and press Enter.